Death and state funeral of Gerald Ford: Funeral arrangements

 Columnist Peggy Noonan summarized the nation's heartfelt farewell, "Ford's was the most human of presidential funerals.
 Maybe because the Fords wanted so little done, so insisted on modesty, all that was done was genuine and sincere, and ... perfect."

 The state funeral took place at the U.S. Capitol on Saturday, December 30, 2006, with further funeral services on January 2 at Washington National Cathedral and on January 3 at Grace Episcopal Church in Grand Rapids.
 In addition, private services were conducted with Mrs. Ford and the family at St. Margaret's Episcopal Church in Palm Desert, California, and at the Gerald R. Ford Presidential Museum in Grand Rapids, Michigan.
 Mrs. Ford and her family also received approximately 300 invited guests at a December 29 visitation at St. Margaret's Church.

-As a mark of honor, Ford's casket was flown to Washington and then on to Grand Rapids aboard the VC-25A Presidential Aircraft (29000), which normally serves as Air Force One.
+Ford's casket was flown to Washington and then on to Grand Rapids aboard the VC-25A Presidential Aircraft (29000), which normally serves as Air Force One.
 The hearse used to carry President Ford's casket flew the American Flag and had the Presidential Seal affixed to the sides.

 Upon Ford's death, the nation's flags were ordered flown at half staff for 30 days.
 President George W. Bush declared a national day of mourning for President Ford on Tuesday, January 2, 2007, to mark the funeral service.

 There were twenty honorary pallbearers for the services and ceremonies in Washington, D.C., and thirteen honorary pallbearers in Grand Rapids.